M4tiz/tictactoe/README.md

 (NOT IMPLEMENTED)
 When checking your application performance you may want to check against previous performance.
-This is why 'Benchmark' save execution time per commit so performance evolution can be easily tracked.
+This is why `Benchmark` save execution time per commit so performance evolution can be easily tracked.
+Since performance is linked to your machine performance information is not saved inside the repository.

 # How to